EuFellipeLima/homelab-monitor/README.md

 - Output is printed to the terminal
 - Cross-platform support for Windows, Linux and macOS (lightly tested)
 - System uptime is calculated based on OS boot time
+- Hostname, OS and kernel information is displayed

 ## Roadmap (planned)

 - Improve disk detection accuracy on Linux and macOS
-- Add more system information (hostname, OS, kernel)
+- Better accuracy to macOS version detection
 - Optional JSON output
 - Run as a background service
 - Code cleanup and small improvements